AI Didn't Kill the Software Engineering Job. It Promoted It.

 Amazon learned this in a very visible way.
 An AI-assisted deployment caused an outage because the review layer that would normally catch the issue was not built to handle the speed at which AI was generating and pushing code.
 The AI moved faster than the human oversight could keep up with.

 More open positions means more surface area.
-More AI-generated code means more places where an engineer needs to understand and own what was built, even if they did not personally write it.
-The responsibility did not transfer to the AI when it wrote the code.
-It stayed exactly where it has always been.
+More generated code means more places where someone needs to understand what shipped, even if they did not type every line.
+Responsibility never transferred to the model.

 What Gets You Hired Now